 A Philosophical Divide

 A philosophical divide between classic liberalism and the political forms now in vogue is manifest in the phrase, "Let's agree to disagree."
-To the classic liberal, this means we agree to end our discussion, debate, or argument and go about our separate ways.
+To the classical liberal, this means we agree to end our discussion, debate, or argument and go about our separate ways.
 The phrase is the end as such.
-Certainly the classic liberal may engage the next person in a similar discourse and attempt to sway a new opinion, whether in person or by letter, handbill, pamphlet, etc., or through the more current versions of email, blog, or website.
-Additionally, the classic liberal assumes that his verbal opponent will also engage others in the marketplace of ideas.
+Certainly the classical liberal may engage the next person in a similar discourse and attempt to sway a new opinion, whether in person or by letter, handbill, pamphlet, etc., or through the more current versions of email, blog, or website.
+Additionally, the classical liberal assumes that his verbal opponent will also engage others in the marketplace of ideas.
 The understanding is that one is attempting to sway an opinion by the use of knowledge and logic.

 Contrast that with the current use of "let's agree to disagree."